morganism/remotelock-sdk/README.md

 ## Installation

 ```
-$ gem install wavefront-sdk
+$ gem install remotelock-sdk
 ```

 or to build locally,

 ```
-$ gem build wavefront-sdk.gemspec
+$ gem build remotelock-sdk.gemspec
 ```

-`wavefront-sdk` requires Ruby >= 2.7.
+`remotelock-sdk` requires Ruby >= 2.7.
 All its dependencies are pure Ruby, right the way down, so a compiler should never be required to install it.